jacomyal/sigma.js/plugins/sigma.plugins.edgeSiblings/README.md

 ```

 **dropEdgeSibling( *string* )** : *graph*
  * This method takes an existing edge `id` as argument and drops the related edge from the graph.
 An error is thrown if the edge does not exist.
-If the edge is a sibling, it drops the sibling.
-If a single sibling remains after the removal, it transforms the edge used as a container into a normal edge.
+If the edge is a sibling, it will drop the sibling.
+If a single sibling remains after the removal, it will transform the edge used as a container into a regular edge.
 If parallel edges exist, i.e. multiple edges may contain the sibling, it will drop the first sibling found in a parallel edge.
  * The method returns the graph instance.

 ```javascript